nosilver4u/ewwwio-silo/README.md

 6. **Best PNG optimization.** You can use optipng and pngquant together.
 And if that isn't enough, try the lossy PNG option powered by the Compress API.
 7. **Root access not needed** Pre-compiled binaries are made available to install directly within the EWWW IO folder, and cloud-based optimization is provided for those who cannot run the binaries locally (or if you want better compression).

 By default, EWWW Image Optimizer uses lossless optimization techniques, so your image quality will be exactly the same before and after the optimization.
 The only thing that will change is your file size.
-The one small exception to this is GIF animations.
-While the optimization is technically lossless, you will not be able to properly edit the animation again without performing an --unoptimize operation with gifsicle.
 The lossy optimization for JPG and PNG files uses sophisticated algorithms to minimize perceptual quality loss, which is vastly different than setting a static quality/compression level.

 EWWW Image Optimizer calls optimization utilities directly which is well suited to shared hosting situations where these utilities may already be installed.
 Pre-compiled binaries/executables are provided for optipng, gifsicle, pngquant, cwebp, and jpegtran.
 If local optimization doesn't work on your server, the [Compress API](https://ewww.io/plans/) will work for any site.